microsoft/vscode-docs/docs/java/java-testing.md

   <source src="/docs/java/java-testing/gutter-icon.mp4" type="video/mp4">
 </video>

-### Test Explorer
+### Testing Explorer

-The Test Explorer is a tree view to show all the test cases in your workspace.
+The Testing Explorer is a tree view to show all the test cases in your workspace.
 You can select the beaker button on the left-side Activity bar of Visual Studio Code to open it.
 You can also run/debug your test cases and view their test results from there.

 <video autoplay loop muted playsinline controls>
   <source src="/docs/java/java-testing/test-explorer.mp4" type="video/mp4">